kelvinnmuia/alx-system_engineering-devops/0x14-mysql/README.md

 # 0x14.
 MySQL
 ## ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin` `MySQL`

+The project introduced me to database replication in mysql databases, as well as creating mysql dump.
+First of all I installed mysql databases in two mysql servers namely
+`web-01` and `web-02` provided by alx then created a database and a table.
+Lastly, I configured replication on the two mysql servers.

 **0. Install MySQL**

 First things first, let’s get MySQL installed on both your web-01 and web-02 servers.